 These materials includes correspondence regarding students who were sent to the Mount Alto Sanitarium in Pennsylvania to recover from tuberculosis.

 This document contains correspondence concerning the results of student eye examinations, performed by Dr. Daniel White in 1912.
-The results stated that 396 students had no eye problems, 190 had trachoma, 5 had follicular conjunctivites, and 29 had conujunctivites.
+The results stated that 396 students had no eye problems, 190 had trachoma, 5 had follicular conjunctivitis, and 29 had conjunctivitis.

 These materials include an excerpt of Charles F. Peirce's inspection report of January 1912, and Superintendent Moses Friedman's responses to his recommendations.
 Friedman rejected many of Peirce's recommendations regarding the chain of authority and command at the school.
 Other recommendations, focused on industrial curricula and student…

 Program for the 1911 Athletic Celebration and presentation of the C's.
 Includes the records for the athletic teams, team photos, rosters, the school song, and the school yell.